The perfect development environment for PIC — personal experience

 the

-• a good set of library functions;
+- a good set of library functions; the

-• built-in debugger and programmer;
+- built-in debugger and programmer; the

-• But most importantly — support for C language — it was for me a breath of fresh air!
+- But most importantly — support for C language — it was for me a breath of fresh air!

 Although, if you look at the development environment, its wretchedness and backwardness can scare away any little bit accustomed to good conditions be a programmer, but then I didn't know about it.
 Help on built-in library functions, it is necessary to open separately and look for what, where and how is called.
 For beginners — an impossible task.
 However, at the thematic forums people are still asking which compiler is best to use; someone continues to use MPLAB IDE.